 Penn in the news

-Mitchell Marcus of the School of Engineering and Applied Science talks about ENIAC.
+Matt Blaze of the School of Engineering and Applied Science is quoted about encryption.

 Coren Apicella and Sudeep Bhatia of the School of Arts & Sciences are quoted about humans sticking with their default bias.

 Lauren Sallan of the School of Arts & Sciences is highlighted for her research and paper, “Body-size reduction in vertebrates following the end-Devonian mass extinction.”